 For the cream, I went with a basic heavy whipping cream, an organic one I bought from Whole Foods.
 I just added one teaspoon of confectioners Swerve to it and whipped it on high with a hand mixer until I got the solid peaks.

-I spread it in between the layers with few thin slices of strawberries and I added the rest on top.
+I spread it between the layers with a few thin slices of strawberries and added the rest on top.
 Alternatively, you can opt for using whipped coconut cream.
 You make it the same way, you just want everything to be super cold: the cream, the mixer, the bowl you are mixing it in (you can put them in the freezer for 10 minutes before starting).

 The chocolate glaze

 I also made a chocolate glaze, so it fully deserves the name ‘chocolate cake’.
 This was also super simple, you can make it in five minutes on the stove.
-Just melt chocolate chips, cacao butter, vanilla and yacon syrup in a small sauce pan, on top of a pot with hot water (not boiling).
+Just melt chocolate chips, cacao butter, vanilla and yacon syrup in a small saucepan, on top of a pot with hot water (not boiling).
 Because cacao butter gets solid at room temperature, the glaze will be solid, like a chocolate bar.
 We loved the process of breaking it.
 Alternatively, you can use normal, French butter.

 Add as many strawberries as you like, just make sure you buy organic ones, as the conventional ones are laden with pesticides and other toxic chemical residues.

-Can be made with a dairy-free cream
+The chocolate strawberry birthday cake can be made with a dairy-free cream

 This is not a difficult recipe at all, although it might seem like, but please read everything before you start so you know the order of steps.
 Also, in the recipe notes there is an option for dairy-free cream, you can use that instead.
-And one last disclosure, this cake tastes like 90% dark chocolate, so feel free to adjust sweeteners quantities to your taste.
+And one last disclosure, this chocolate strawberry birthday cake tastes like 90% dark chocolate, so feel free to adjust sweeteners quantities to your taste.

 Most of the products I used I linked below: